tmaiaroto/discfg/README.md

 NOTE: You will only see ```prevNode``` populated upon an update. discfg does not store a history of values.

+### Running the API Server

+While discfg is meant to be a tool for a "serverless" architecture, it doesn't mean you can't run it on your own server.
+Currently, there is no storage engine that would keep the data on the same server, but the RESTful API can certainly be hosted there.
+So you can work with your configurations using JSON messages instead of just on the CLI or having to bring discfg into your own Go package.

+In other words, discfg is language agnostic.
+You can use it with any application you build so long as that application can make HTTP requests.

+The API server can be on your local machine, or a remote server.
+The point is convenience.
+In fact, it's exactly what will run in a Lambda and be exposed through API Gateway to create a serverless version of it.

+Currently, discfg has no authentication built in. _Do not run it exposed to the world._
+The point of using API Gateway is that Amazon provides you with the ability to protect your API.

+You'll find the API server under the `server` directory.
+If you have the project cloned from the repo, you could simply go to that directory and run `go main.go v1.go` or you could build a binary and run it from where ever you like.

+It runs on port `8899` by default, but you can change that with a `--port` flag.
+Also note that discfg only uses AWS for storage engines right now so you should be sure to pay attention to the AWS region.
+It's `us-east-1` by default, but you can change that too with a `region` flag.

+Note: Releases of discfg will include both binaries, so you'll basically just be able to take that and run with it.

 ## Why Yet Another One?

 The goal is not to re-invent the wheel.
 There are many other solutions out there that work well.